 I have always favoured what I called “isolation tasting” even before the pandemic.

-It is just another synonym but what it basically means is this:
+It is just another synonym but this is what it basically means:

 The famous ICHIRAN ramen cubicles in Japan.
 The noodle chain aims to give customers the opportunity to concentrate on tasting rather than talking.
 It may look like a test centre but once the eating starts, any uneasy feeling is replaced by a mix of anticipation and exhilaration.
 Try it and you will find that it’s a rather enjoyable experience; the taste of the broth has never been better.

 If imparting knowledge is a serious business then why not give attendees the same experience in wine tasting?
 In such a setting, the speaker keeps his or her distance.
 Any verbal interaction initiated by either way should not stray beyond the 5 wines served on the table.